HsienChing/HsienChing.github.io/_posts/2024-03-31-GitHub-Pages-Post-Template-01.md

 ## 1.2 Atx-style heading

-There are 6 levels of atx-style heading in Markdown as shown in this section.
+There are 6 levels of atx-style headings in Markdown as shown in this section.

 Syntax:
 ```markdown